ziennaa/admin_login_system/README.md

 #  Admin Login & Student Database Management System
 > **Learning / Demo Project:** Developed as part of my learning journey to practice Python file I/O, user authentication, and CRUD operations.
-A **terminal-based Python application** that provides secure admin login functionality and a full-featured Student Database Management System.
-All data is stored in a CSV file and managed using Python’s standard libraries.
+A **terminal based Python application** that provides secure admin login functionality and a full featured Student Database Management System.
+All data is stored in a CSV file and managed using Python’s standard libraries.<br>
-> devloped for : class 12th CS EndTerm Lab project
+**Devloped for CBSE class 12th CS EndTerm Lab project**
 ---

 ##  Features